Sightseeing in Salzburg

 Sitting outside a cosy café, enjoying a hot drink surrounded by alpine peaks, hills and castles with the one you love could not get any more romantic.
 The beautiful scenery creates a romantic ambience and you can't help but fall even deeper in love as you stroll hand in hand around Salzburg's Market Squares.

-Take a trip on the cable railway into the mountains to take in yet more dazzling scenery or else go on a horse and carriage or sleigh ride around the city and see some of the spectacular and historic sites that Salzburg has to offer.
+Take a trip on the cable railway into the mountains and take in yet more dazzling scenery.
+Go on a horse and carriage or sleigh ride around the city and see some of the spectacular and historic sites that Salzburg has to offer.